Here I am, closing

 The road to school

-It was dirt and dust (mud ankle-deep in the rainy season) and always filled with potholes
+It was dirt and dust (mud ankle-deep in the rainy season) and always

 A paved road!